karan51ngh/Linux-Explained/README.md

     - `--force-remove-reinstreq`: Force the removal of a package even if it is required by other installed packages.
     - `list`: List the installed packages on the system.
     - `search`: Search for a package by name.
-    - For a complete list of options, `--help` flag with the `dpkg` command.
+    - For a complete list of OPTIONS, `--help` flag with the `dpkg` command.
 - dpkg installs packages on Ubuntu in order to follow the Filesystem Hierarchy Standard (FHS), which defines a standard directory structure for Unix-like operating systems.
 - When you use dpkg to install a package, the package and its files are installed in the following locations:
     - **Executable files**: `/usr/bin`